Fang-Robotics-ACC/fang-robotics-mcb/CONTRIBUTING.md

 We use a modified form of semantic versioning.
 A major version is simply that where a major addition i.e. CV, more robots or the start of a new competition cycle.
 Minor versions will keep incrementing.
-The secope of a mejor version/minor version must be defined in the release branch to prevent eternal release syndrome
+The scope of a mejor version/minor version must be defined in the release branch to prevent eternal release syndrome

 Branch Convention